apluslms/a-plus/exercises/README.md

 1. ### All templates
 	* `course`: course configuration dictionary
 	* `exercise`: exercise configuration dictionary
+	* If the exercise is personalized and the exercise settings include `generated_files`:
+		* `generated_files`: dictionary with the keys defined in the settings, for each key there is the value for `file`, and with the enabled settings also `url` and `content`

 	Note that you can add any new keys to configuration and utilize them in templates.